thecowan/wallpanel-android/README.md

 If MQTT is enabled in the settings and properly configured, the application can publish data and states for various device sensors, camera detections, and application states.

 ### Device Sensors
 The application will post device sensors data per the API description and Sensor Reading Frequency.
-Curerntly device sensors for Pressure, Temperature, Light, and Battery Level are published.
+Currently device sensors for Pressure, Temperature, Light, and Battery Level are published.

 #### Sensor Data
 Sensor | Keys | Example | Notes